Culture of Iceland: Religion

 Norse Paganism was the primary religion among the Norsemen who settled Iceland in the 9th century AD.
 Christianity later came to Iceland around 1000 AD.
 In the middle of the 16th century, the Danish crown formally declared Lutheranism the state religion under the Icelandic Reformation.
 This increasing Christianization culminated in the Pietism period when non-Christian entertainments were discouraged.
 At present the population is overwhelmingly, if nominally, Lutheran (75.4% in 2017).
 Other denominations of Christianity are also practiced such as Catholicism and Mormonism.
-Other major religions that are practiced include Islam, Judaism, and various and folk religions such as Ásatrúarfélagið.
+Other major religions that are practiced include Islam, Judaism, and various folk religions such as Ásatrúarfélagið.